Timi16/Nairarolls/frontend/README.md

 - **⚡ Instant Settlements**: Process payroll in seconds, not days
 - **💰 Cost Efficient**: Reduce transaction fees by up to 90%
 - **📊 Audit Compliant**: Built-in audit trails and compliance reporting
-- **🌐 Multi-Chain Support**: Deploy across Base, Polygon, and BNB Chain
+- **🌐 Universal Chain Support**: Connect from ANY blockchain - EVM, Solana, and more
+- **🔐 Multiple Auth Methods**: Email, Google, or traditional wallet login

 ## ✨ Features